vbocan/qrng-data-diode/docs/implementation-plan.md

 ### Implementation Plan: QRNG Bridge Service

 This plan outlines the development phases for creating the two core Rust components: the Entropy Collector (EC) and the Entropy Gateway (EG).
-The development is structured to prioritize core functionality and allow for iterative addition of advanced features.
+The development is structured to prioritize core functionality and allow for iterative addition of advanced features, supporting both push-based (data diode emulation) and direct access deployment modes.

 ---